Jupiter-is-BIG/Foreground-Segemenation-SegTrackV2/README.md

 ![Model](./img/Model.png)

 ### Result
-We trained this model over the **SegTrack v2 Dataset** for foreground segmentation and achieve an accuracy around 98%.
+We trained this model over the [**SegTrack v2 Dataset**](https://web.engr.oregonstate.edu/~lif/SegTrack2/dataset.html) for foreground segmentation and achieve an accuracy around 98%.
 Following is a comparision over the ground truth

 ![Result](./img/output.png)

 ### Setup
 To run the model, enter the virtual enviornment using
 ```
+virtualenv venv
 source venv/bin/activate
 ```
 and then install the packages using `pip` from `requirements.txt`